 Dog reflexology, sometimes interchangeably referred to as acupressure, is an ancient healing technique with some of its origins in Japan.
 While traditional acupuncture uses needles to activate the pressure points, acupressure uses the thumbs and index fingers.
 This makes acupressure a safe and non-invasive way to provide holistic healing to a pet (or their humans).

-Which pups are good candidates for canine acupressure or reflexology?
+Which pups are good candidates for dog massage, canine acupressure or reflexology?

 If you live with a high-energy dog, it can get frustrating trying to calm the ever-excited bouncy pup.
 When high energy pups are not able to get outside or need to be restrained for long periods of time, for instance while traveling in a vehicle, it becomes especially challenging to keep them calm.
 Even a dog with a naturally calm disposition can feel heightened anxiety at times, and for these pups as well, acupressure can be a great tool.